dhellmann/pymotw-3/source/re/index.rst

 First, the name portion is no longer optional.
 That means stand-alone addresses do not match, but it also prevents improperly formatted name/address combinations from matching.
-The positive look ahead rule after the "name" group asserts that the remainder of the string is either wrapped with a pair of angle brackets, or there is not a mismatched bracket; the brackets are either both present or neither is.
+The positive look ahead rule after the "name" group asserts that either the remainder of the string is wrapped with a pair of angle brackets, or there is not a mismatched bracket; either both of or neither of the brackets is present.
 The look ahead is expressed as a group, but the match for a look ahead group does not consume any of the input text, so the rest of the pattern picks up from the same spot after the look ahead matches.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_look_ahead.py'))